Back-end Engineering Articles

 3- Dependency Managers

-Until now, we were talking about compatibility or incompatibility between an isolated tool, like Ruby.
-However, these tools need to interact with other software and take care of the versions we're connecting to.
-This is another example:
+Until now we were talking about compatibility or incompatibility between an isolated tool, like Ruby.
+However, almost always these tools need to interact with other tools or software and they need to take care about the version we’re connecting to.
+This is a simple example

 You use Rails 5.2.1 as a web development framework.
-You decide to use a gem (the library that does something precisely) like Devise that simplifies the authentication process for the users.
+You decide to use a gem (library that does something specifically) like Devise that simplifies the authentication process for the users.
 So you try to use the devise version 1.0.2.
-As you can see, we're now dealing with two entirely different tools where each one of them has a different version.
-That's a big problem because the devise gem needs to match with the Rails version.
+As you can see we’re now dealing with two quite different tools where each one of them has a different version.
+Thats a big problem to solve, because the devise gem needs to match with the Rails version

 Matching different tools with different versions

-The keyword here is "Matching."
-Matching different tools with the correct versions is a big issue to solve, but it can be done with another tool called Dependency Manager.
-In Ruby, we have Bundler.
-Bundler is the tool for excellence in the Ruby environment to deal with compatibility between gems.
+The key word here is “Matching”.
+Matching different tools with the right versions is a big issue to solve, but is something that can be done with another tool called Dependency Manager.
+In Ruby we have Bundler.
+Bundler is the tool for excellence in the Ruby environment to deal with compatibility between different gems.
 Remember that a gem is a package.

-Here we can see how devise 1.0.2 is incompatible with Rails 5.2.1 and Bundler 2.2.20.
-If we have 2 or more packages that aren't compatible, we'll see that error prompted almost immediately.
-Let's check the following example.
+Here we can see how devise 1.0.2 is not compatible with Rails 5.2.1.
+If we have 2 or more packages that aren’t compatible between them we’ll see that error prompted almost immediately.
+Let’s check next example

 Now you can imagine how hard it could be to manage all of this manually.
-Fortunately, we have RVM, Rbenv, RubyGems, and Bundler.
-They can help us to achieve all of these goals.
+Fortunately we have Bundler that can help us achieve this goal.
+Later we’ll be touching bundler deeply.

-I think this is enough for installers, package managers, and dependency managers.
-Our primary concern now is playing with Ruby and having the programming language basics.
-See you in the next blog post.
+I think this is enough for now about versions and releases.
+Our main concern now is to play with Ruby and to have the basics about the language.
+See you on the next blog post

 Thanks for reading